lukemcfarlane/ember-google-map-wiki/FAQ.md

-### 1. Why `{{google-map markers=m lat=m.firstObject.lat ...}}` fails?
+### 1. Why does `{{google-map markers=m lat=m.firstObject.lat ...}}` fail?

-Remember that bindings are 2-way bindings, so when you're going to drag the map or zoom with the mouse wheel, the center coordinates, ie the ones at `lat` and `lng`, will change, and so it'll change here the `lat` of the first marker too, ending in an infinite loop trying to synchronize bindings.
+Remember that the bindings used within this add on are 2-way.
+When you drag the map or zoom with the mouse wheel the center coordinates -- the ones at `lat` and `lng` -- will change.
+Then in our example the `lat` of the first marker will also be changed, resulting in an infinite loop while trying to synchronize bindings.

-If you need to synchronize the center with the `lat` and `lng` of the first marker, or info-window, or whatever overlay object, creating a one way binding in your controller:
+If you need to synchronize the center with the `lat` and `lng` of the first marker, an info-window, or any  overlay object, create a one way binding in your controller:

 ```js
   //...